Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 The “rhema” word of God is when the Spirit speaks directly to our hearts.

-Embrace the Mystery that Not Everyone Gets Healed
+Embrace the Mystery that Not Everyone Seems to Get Healed When We Pray

 It is important for us to realize that there is a certain mystery surrounding healing and all other operations of the Spirit, who distributes spiritual gifts according to his will, not ours.
 (Hebrews 2:4)